By William J. Miller

 After months of defeats, the people of the Confederacy welcomed the results at McDowell as a victory—but it was a mixed victory by any reckoning.
 Though he had fought with the advantage of the high ground, Jackson had suffered 75 dead and 423 wounded.
 The Federals, despite battling uphill against superior numbers, had lost 256 men killed wounded or missing—roughly half of the Confederate loss.
 But Jackson had achieved much strategically because he had secured Staunton.
 Without Staunton, Jackson had no base from which to operate in the Valley, and the Federals would have controlled as much of the area as they wished.
 With Staunton secure, Jackson was free to roam throughout the region and to take the fight to the enemy, and in mid-May, he did just that.

 About the Author:

-William J. Miller is the author or editor of nine books on the Civil War, including Mapping for Stonewall: The Civil War Service of Jed Hotchkiss and Great Maps of the Civil War.
+William J. Miller is the author or editor of nine books on the Civil War, including Mapping for Stonewall: The Civil War Service of Jed Hotchkiss, Great Maps of the Civil War and Decision at Tom’s Brook: George Custer, Thomas Rosser, and the Joy of the Fight.
 He is a former editor of Civil War Magazine, has published more than 100 articles on the conflict and frequently leads battlefield tours.